warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/cognitive.md

 ### 2. Include a descriptive title
 ![Red design tag](/dataviz-tag-design.svg)

 Clarify what the graph represents.
 For example, what data or variables are presented.
-You may also include the main message of the graph.
+You may also include the main message or key takeaway of the graph.

 ### 3. Provide a summary or description
 ![Red design tag](/dataviz-tag-design.svg)